Amsterdam/amsterdam-app-frontend/README.md

 - Make sure you are in the `main` branch to have access to the most recent file `KP Database.kdbx`
 - Install a [Keepass client](https://keepass.info/) and use it to open the `.kpdx` file
 - Request the password from a colleague
-- The files can be found in Keepass under `General` and `Signing`
+- The files can be found in Keepass under `Front-end` and `Signing`

 #### Files ignored by Git

 - `.env` - Environment variables to be used in the JS.
 This should be added to the project root.
 Also see `.env.example`.
 - `android/app/google-services.json` - Production Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app)).
-- `android/app/src/debug/google-services.json` - Development Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app.dev)).
+- `android/app/src/dev/google-services.json` - Development Firebase config/key for Android ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/android:nl.amsterdam.app.dev)).
 - `ios/GoogleService-Info-Prod.plist` - Production Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app)).
 - `ios/GoogleService-Info-Test.plist` - Development Firebase config/key for iOS ([source](https://console.firebase.google.com/u/1/project/amsterdam-15a0a/settings/general/ios:nl.amsterdam.app.dev)).